Vicenteguallpa/cookiecutterGuide/README.md

 ```
 Save the changes.
 Note the "Your stuff: custom urls includes go here" comment on line 18.
 Below that line is your custom urls for your polls app.
-Now within the config directory, open the settings directory and open the local.py file for editing.
+Now within the "config" directory, open the "settings" directory and open the "local.py" file for editing.
 On line 14 in the ```ALLOWED_HOSTS``` list add ```"192.168.99.100"``` to the list so that it looks like:
 ```
 ALLOWED_HOSTS = ["localhost", "0.0.0.0", "127.0.0.1", "192.168.99.100"]
 ```
 Save the changes.
-Now go back to your git bash and change to the "mysite_cookiecutter" directory.
-To build your stack run the following command:
+Go back to your git bash and change to the "mysite_cookiecutter" directory.
+Build your stack by running the following command:
 ```
 $ docker-compose -f local.yml build
 ```